 Note the assumptions: all in their twenties; none leave; none die; no births; no deaths.
 A highly contrived situation but deliberately constructed to reduce the complexity of the problem.
 If we cannot understand this situation, there is little point in making it more complicated.

 Now relax the assumptions about death, assuming the church members are subject to the normal death rate of the whole population.
 Assume that they now marry (only within the congregation) and have children, again at the national average.
-Assume, no-one leaves or dies.
+Assume that no one leaves or dies.
 What happens over the next 20 years?

 Again common sense says there will be a reasonably healthy Sunday school for several years and a growing youth group towards the end of that period.
 To get the exact numbers, some maths would now be needed.
 However, arithmetic would be enough to get a reasonable estimate.
 One thing is clear.
 The church will grow as deaths will not become important for at least 30 years.
 If everyone marries, the church will more than double (2.4 children per family!).